-The property needs renovation, but given that the structure is ok, it is possible for someone practical to do much of the work himself.
+The property needs renovation, but since that the structure is ok, it is possible for someone practical to do much of the work himself.

-The location is very good, in a small alley with mostly renovated stone house in the surroundings.
-Here it is quiet and peaceful, but only a short walk to the town center with restaurants and bars.
+The location is very good, in a small alley with mostly renovated stone houses in the surroundings.
+Here it is quiet and peaceful, yet only a short walk to the town center with restaurants and bars.

 “Sigh no more, ladies, sigh no more,